onecommons/unfurl/docs/solution-overview.rst

 Managing a live, production deployment collaboratively has different challenges than collaborative development.
 For example, uptime and access control for specific resources is more important and errors have greater consequences.

 Unfurl goes beyond configuration-as-code by also recording resources' state and status as human-readable text in git.
-This enables operations to be managed in much the similar development process -- pull requests, reviews and approvals, CI pipelines.
-Simplify and accelerating development.
+This enables operations to be managed in much the similar development process -- pull requests, reviews and approvals, CI pipelines -- simplifying and accelerating development.

-All the management features described in the `previous step<Step 4: Deploy and manage>` work in collaborative as they commit to git and designed for merging and review.
+All the management features described in the `previous step<Step 4: Deploy and Manage>` work in collaborative as they commit to git and designed for merging and review.

 Some other features designed for collaborative operations: